-- HU is the only comprehensive nonprofit science and technology, university between the cities of Philadelphia and Pittsburgh. - Over 6,000 students are currently enrolled. - 100% of undergraduate students receive a scholarship. - 92% of undergraduate students who responded to a survey indicated that they are employed in their fields or have been accepted to graduate school within six months of graduation. - Undergraduate students are required to complete 135 internship hours. - 44% of HU's undergraduate students are women; this compares to a national average of 18% in science and technology programs. - 54% of HU's undergraduate students are African American; it has more African American women pursuing science and technology programs than some universities 10 times HU's size. - In a recent report "Private Colleges Where Students Win the Most Scholarship Money," HU ranked #1 in the nation. - HU has not raised tuition during the past seven years. - HU does not charge student fees.
+- HU is the only comprehensive nonprofit science and technology, university between the cities of Philadelphia and Pittsburgh. - Over 7,000 students are currently enrolled. - 100% of undergraduate students receive a scholarship. - HU is currently constructing a new Health Sciences Center.
+The building, which will accommodate at least 1,000 additional students, will serve degree programs in nursing, pharmaceutical sciences, and other allied health programs. - Undergraduate students are required to complete 135 internship hours. - HU's student body hails from over 110 countries. - 54% of HU's undergraduate students are African American; it has more African American women pursuing science and technology programs than some universities 10 times HU's size. - HU does not charge student fees.